tweag/nickel/rfcs/006-package-management.md

 has a `v0.6.5` tag pointing at that git revision; if so, it will add it to the index.

+### Alternative: manual pull requests

+If package volume is low enough (which it probably is, at first), index updates could be done manually via pull requests.

 ### Question: should we store a content hash too?

 We're storing a git tree hash in the index, but if we ever want to store package